-But in recent weeks, allegations have surfaced that the late pope or at least members of his inner circle obstructed an investigation into Marcial Maciel Degollado, the Mexican founder of the Legionaires of Christ, who had both molested young boys and fathered several children with different women.
+SYLVIA POGGIOLI: But in recent weeks, allegations have surfaced that the late pope - or at least members of his inner circle - obstructed an investigation into Marcial Maciel Degollado, the Mexican founder of the Legionaires of Christ, who had both molested young boys and fathered several children with different women.

 POGGIOLI: Veteran Vatican watcher Marco Politi says John Paul's longtime associate, Cardinal Joseph Ratzinger, the current Pope Benedict, wanted to investigate Maciel.

-Mr. SANDRO MAGISTER (Journalist, "L'espresso"): (Through Translator) For a certain period, from the '60s to the '90s, in the U.S. as well as in Europe, there was a climate of sexual permissiveness, in which the gravity of sex abuse of minors was underestimated.
+SANDRO MAGISTER: (Through Translator) For a certain period, from the '60s to the '90s, in the U.S. as well as in Europe, there was a climate of sexual permissiveness, in which the gravity of sex abuse of minors was underestimated.
 And when priests were involved, even bishops looked the other way.
 It's not fair to pin the blame on John Paul II.

 POGGIOLI: Robert Mickens, Vatican correspondent of the British Catholic weekly The Tablet, says that within the priesthood, there is a certain mistrust of the secular world.
 And the Polish pope, who grew up under totalitarian regimes, Mickens says, often saw the church besieged by the outside world.

-Mr. ROBERT MICKENS (Vatican Correspondent, The Tablet): Those who wear the Roman collar, those who are part of all this, believe that they're maligned unfairly.
+ROBERT MICKENS: Those who wear the Roman collar, those who are part of all this, believe that they're maligned unfairly.
 And so perhaps, yes.
 John Paul II may have felt that this was again this onslaught of the Nazis or the communists, but now secularists, secularism, to discredit the church.
 If you look at what some people have been saying in the Vatican, that kind of paranoia has not gone away at all.